Amsterdam: Port of Amsterdam

-The Port of Amsterdam is the fourth-largest port in Europe, the 38th largest port in the world and the second-largest port in the Netherlands by metric tons of cargo.
+The Port of Amsterdam is the fourth-largest port in Europe, the 38th largest port in the world, and the second-largest port in the Netherlands by metric tons of cargo.
 In 2014, the Port of Amsterdam had a cargo throughput of 97,4 million tons of cargo, which was mostly bulk cargo.
 Amsterdam has the biggest cruise port in the Netherlands with more than 150 cruise ships every year.
 In 2019, the new lock in IJmuiden opened; since then, the port has been able to grow to 125 million tonnes in capacity.

 Tourism

 Amsterdam is one of the most popular tourist destinations in Europe, receiving more than 5.34 million international visitors annually; this is excluding the 16 million day-trippers visiting the city every year.
 The number of visitors has been growing steadily over the past decade.
 This can be attributed to an increasing number of European visitors.
 Two-thirds of the hotels are located in the city's centre.
-Hotels with 4 or 5 stars contribute 42% of the total beds available and 41% of the overnight stays in Amsterdam.
+Hotels with four or five stars contribute 42% of the total beds available and 41% of the overnight stays in Amsterdam.
 The room occupation rate was 85% in 2017, up from 78% in 2006.
 The majority of tourists (74%) originate from Europe.
 The largest group of non-European visitors come from the United States, accounting for 14% of the total.
 Certain years have a theme in Amsterdam to attract extra tourists.
 For example, the year 2006 was designated "Rembrandt 400", to celebrate the 400th birthday of Rembrandt van Rijn.
 Some hotels offer special arrangements or activities during these years.
-The average number of guests per year staying at the four campsites around the city range from 12,000 to 65,000.
+The average number of guests per year staying at the four campsites around the city ranges from 12,000 to 65,000.

+In 2023, the city began running a campaign to dissuade British men between the ages of 18 and 35 from coming to the city as tourists.
+The ad shows young men being handcuffed by police and is part of a new campaign to clean up the city's reputation.
+On 25 May 2023, in a bid to crackdown on wild tourist behaviour, the city banned weed smoking in public areas in and around the red light district.

 De Wallen (red-light district)

 De Wallen, also known as Walletjes or Rosse Buurt, is a designated area for legalised prostitution and is Amsterdam's largest and best-known red-light district.
 This neighbourhood has become a famous attraction for tourists.
 It consists of a network of canals, streets, and alleys containing several hundred small, one-room apartments rented by sex workers who offer their services from behind a window or glass door, typically illuminated with red lights.
-In recent years, the city government has been closing and repurposing the famous red-light district windows in an effort to clean up the area and reduce the amount of party and sex tourism.
+In recent years, the city government has been closing and repurposing the famous red-light district windows to clean up the area and reduce the amount of party and sex tourism.